taoyuan/raspio/README.md

 # raspio

-> A raspberry advanced GPIO library based on [pigpio](https://github.com/fivdi/pigpio) for node.js
+> A raspberry advanced GPIO library for node.js

 ## Installation